Ohio State Income Tax Credits

 Joint Filing Credit

-This credit is available to spouses who file their Ohio state income tax return jointly, and who each have qualifying adjusted gross income of $500 or more.
+This credit may be available to spouses who file their Ohio state income tax return jointly, and who each have qualifying adjusted gross income of $500 or more.
 This credit is capped at $650, and is calculated as a percentage of taxes due after all other credits are claimed, with the exception of resident, non-resident, part-year resident, and business credits.

 Non-Resident, Resident, and Part-Year Resident Credits

-Non-residents who owe Ohio income tax (for income other than Ohio lottery winnings) may receive a credit if some of their income was earned and received outside the state.
+Non-residents who owe Ohio income tax (for income other than Ohio lottery winnings) may be able to receive a credit if some of their income was earned and received outside the state.
 Ohio residents and estates are eligible for a credit against their Ohio state income tax if some or all of their income was taxed in a state other than Ohio.
 Taxpayers who spent only part of the year in Ohio, such as those who moved into or out of the state during the tax year, may be eligible to receive both non-resident and resident credits on some of their income.

 There are a number of business credits available, including the one available to investors in “pass-through” entities such as an LLC or S corporation.
-Those taxpayers may claim a refundable tax credit in the amount of tax paid on their behalf by the pass-through business entity.
+Those taxpayers may be able to claim a refundable tax credit in the amount of tax paid on their behalf by the pass-through business entity.
 Consult your tax professional regarding other Ohio business tax credits that may be available to you.